Top 10 Benefits of Delayed Bathing for Newborns

 Complete Results of the Study can be Found In:

 Sarah is a birth mom, adoptive mom, wife, working mom and optimist.
 She is the founder of Hummingbird Infant and shares this so parents understand the latest in newborn bathing.
-Sign up for our free confidence-boosting weekly Baby Buzz email for insights to help you in your parenting journey.
+Sign up for our free confidence-boosting How To Give Your Baby A Stress-Free Bath and we will be sure to email it immediately.